tanupoo/fiapy/JSON-data-model.md

 it allows to fetch a set of data of a single point id, or to fetch a set of data of identical condition in each point ids.

-a requester sends a request by the URL encoding. a responder responds data by JSON encoding.
+a requester sends a request by the URL format. a responder responds data by JSON format.

 typically, a requester uses this method to fetch a latest data against a point id specified in the URL.